EricSchles/pytube/README.rst

   $ pip install -r requirements/dev.txt

-Finally, you'll be able to generate the HTML site.
+4. You'll be able to generate the HTML site.
 From the root of the repo, run the following command::

   $ make html